-18. By reason of this uniform conduct applicable to PLAINTIFFS and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
-Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately pay for all time worked by PLAINTIFFS and other CALIFORNIA CLASS Members.
-As a result of DEFENDANTS' intentional disregard of the obligation to meet this burden.
-DEFENDANTS failed to properly calculate and/or pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged.

-19. Specifically, as to PLAINTIFF, PLAINTIFF were from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, it required PLAINTIFF to remain on-duty and on-call for the rest break.
-DEFENDANTS' policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be their off-duty meal periods.
+- 20. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANTS committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record all missed meal and rest periods by PLAINTIFF and other CALIFORNIA CLASS Members.
+The proper recording of these employees' missed meal and rest breaks, and proper payment of minimum wages and overtime, is the DEFENDANTS' burden.
+As a result of DEFENDANTS' intentional disregard of the obligation to meet this burden, DEFENDANTS failed to properly pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 21.
+Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which she was required by DEFENDANT to work ten (10) hours of work.
+When DEFENDANTS provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on the premises, on-duty and on-call, for the rest break.
+DEFENDANTS' policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be her off-duty meal periods.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.
-Moreover, DEFENDANT also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF'S employer's address, the correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
+Moreover, DEFENDANTS also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF's correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
 Lab.
 Code § 226(a).
-To date, DEFENDANTS have not fully paid PLAINTIFF the compensation still owed to him or any penalty wages owed to him under Cal.
+To date, DEFENDANTS have not fully paid PLAINTIFF the overtime compensation still owed to her or any penalty wages owed to her under Cal.
 Lab.
 Code § 203.
-The amount in controversy for PLAINTIFFS individually does not exceed the sum or value of \$75,000.
+The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.